Sunday, 16 February 2025

 Schwimwehr, the Eighth!

-Abandoning his Landgravial Guard to whatever watery wastery they can pass their time with, Furst Augustus searches for other ways in which he might put pressure on Rentall: sitting on him until he stops breathing is his preference; but failing that, and having been stymied by his earlier charge in the centre, the Furst decides to take advantage of an excellent series of musketry volleys on his left.
+Abandoning his Landgravial Guard to whatever watery wastery they can pass their time with, Furst Augustus searches for other ways in which he might put pressure on Rentall: sitting on him until he stops breathing is his preference; but failing that, and having been stymied in his earlier charge in the centre, the Furst decides to take advantage of an excellent series of musketry volleys on his left.

 (Above) Saxe-Peste orders a charge against a badly disordered enemy unit, and pushes one of his regiments forward!
 Desperate hand-to-hand fighting ensues: desperately bad, that is.
 Still, war is a relative activity, and it turns out that the Rotenbergers are relatively better at bayonet fighting than their adversaries: in the same way that otters are relatively better at badminton than snails.